 Some combinations of colors that currently make up CoreUI for Bootstrap default palette—used throughout the framework for things such as button variations, alert variations, form validation indicators—may lead to insufficient color contrast (below the recommended WCAG 2.1 text color contrast ratio of 4.5:1 and the WCAG 2.1 non-text color contrast ratio of 3:1), particularly when used against a light background.
 Authors are encouraged to test their specific uses of color and, where necessary, manually modify/extend these default colors to ensure adequate color contrast ratios.

 Content which should be visually hidden, but remain accessible to assistive technologies such as screen readers, can be styled using the

-.sr-only class.
+.visually-hidden class.
 This can be useful in situations where additional visual information or cues (such as meaning denoted through the use of color) need to also be conveyed to non-visual users.

 For visually hidden interactive controls, such as traditional “skip” links, use the

 .visually-hidden-focusable class.
 This will ensure that the control becomes visible once focused (for sighted keyboard users).
 Watch out, compared to the equivalent

 .sr-only-focusable classes in past versions, CoreUI’s

 .visually-hidden-focusable is a standalone class, and must not be used in combination with the

 <a class="visually-hidden-focusable" href="#content">Skip to main content</a>